 - Your medical bills will provide valuable information, including a link between the collision and your wounds.
 Be sure to get a medical evaluation right away and complete all the procedures your doctor prescribes.
 You can heal better with prompt and thorough treatment.

 - Preserve evidence that could bolster your claim for compensation.
 For example, handwritten notes with the names of witnesses who can support your case with their testimony can be essential.
-It can be hard to remember names and other details with the passage of time.
+It can be hard to remember names and other details with time.

 - Talk to a personal injury lawyer as soon as possible.
 We can do the heavy lifting on your claim, like investigating the accident and dealing with the insurance company on your behalf, while you get to rest and recuperate.

-Also, we can provide guidance on additional steps to take in your individual case.
+Also, we can guide you on additional steps to take in your case.